vandres/craft-monitoring-client/README.md

 Provides information about the Craft installation via an API

+## Goal

+This plugin is very simple and just provides a JSON of all the versions of plugins, PHP and so on.

+The goal is, to have the client installed on all your Craft websites and using a central server plugin, which aggregates and interprets the data.

 ## Requirements

-This plugin requires Craft CMS 5.0.0 or later, and PHP 8.0 or later.
+This plugin requires Craft CMS 4.0.0 or later, and PHP 8.0 or later.

 ## Installation